MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

 If there is only one phone number available in your organization, it will be used as the default number for all of your users.
 When multiple phone numbers are available, you can select the default phone number for each user.
 This default number will be included in Skype for Business meeting invitations.

-Vous pouvez voir [l’invite inclus sur les numéros de téléphone](set-the-phone-numbers-included-on-invites.md) pour modifier le numéro de téléphone pour un seul utilisateur.
+Pour modifier le numéro de téléphone d’un utilisateur unique, reportez-vous à [la rubrique définition des numéros de téléphone inclus dans](set-the-phone-numbers-included-on-invites.md) les invitations.

 > [!NOTE]
 > Les numéros d'accès nationaux sont réservés à votre entreprise et sont les seuls à pouvoir être définis comme numéros de téléphone par défaut.
 En revanche, les numéros d'accès internationaux peuvent être partagés par plusieurs entreprises.